-Latest Release: The latest population estimates are for the year 2015 and were released on September 22, 2016.
+Latest Release: The latest population estimates are for the year 2018 and were released in August 2019.

-Overall, there are 4.2 million adults, or 1.8% of the total US adult population, who identify as Jewish when asked about their religion.
-Adjustments to account for Jewish adults who do not identify as Jewish when asked about religion and for children results in a total population estimate of at least 7.2 million Jewish adults and children in the United States.
+Overall, there are 4.4 million adults, or 1.8% of the total US adult population, who identify as Jewish when asked about their religion.
+Adjustments to account for Jewish adults who do not identify as Jewish when asked about religion and for children result in a total population estimate of at least 7.5 million Jewish adults and children in the United States.

-The Steinhardt Social Research Institute's American Jewish Population Project (AJPP) utilizes data from nationally representative surveys of the US population to produce estimates of the Jewish population in the continental United States, its states, metropolitan areas, and counties (or groups of counties).
+The Steinhardt Social Research Institute's American Jewish Population Project (AJPP) utilizes data from nationally representative surveys of the US population to produce estimates of the Jewish population in the contiguous United States, its states, metropolitan areas, and counties (or groups of counties).
 Estimates are based on the proportion of US adults who identify their religion as Jewish.
-Socio-demographic characteristics of the population (age, educational attainment, and race/ethnicity) within each region are also produced.
-The recent Jewish population survey conducted by the Pew Research Center, A Portrait of Jewish Americans, along with local community studies are used to estimate the number of children and the portion of Jewish adults who do not identify as Jewish by religion.
+Socio-demographic characteristics of the population (age, educational attainment, and race/ethnicity) as well as political identification and orientation within each region are also produced.
+The 2013 Jewish population survey conducted by the Pew Research Center, A Portrait of Jewish Americans, along with local community studies are used to estimate the number of children and the portion of Jewish adults who do not identify as Jewish by religion.
 Population estimates are useful for research, policy planning, and as survey controls.
-As new data are incorporated, estimates are updated, as are analysis models, in ongoing research to improve the estimation process.
+As new data are incorporated, estimates are updated, as are our models, in ongoing research to improve the estimation process.

-The current map is based on a sample of nearly 250 independent samples of the US adult population collected across the years 2008 to 2015.
-This includes more than 280,000 respondents, of whom nearly 6,000 are Jewish.
-The surveys represent all available sources of data that are nationally representative of the adult population in the United States and include a standard question about religious identification as part of the survey instrument.
-A subset of the surveys (215) provide county-level geographic identifiers.
-Model results are post-stratified to the 2015 population totals using the 2015 Census Population Estimates for counties by age, race, and Hispanic origin.
+The current map is based on a sample of approximately 234,000 US adults, including 5,300 Jewish adults from approximately 150 independent survey samples.
+The surveys are nationally representative of the adult population in the United States and include a standard question about religious identification as part of the survey instrument.
+Model results are poststratified to the 2018 population using the 2018 Census Population Estimates and for counties by age, race, and Hispanic origin.
 These distributions are adjusted for education using the American Community Survey.
-See Methodology for detailed information about the methods and sources of data used to create the population estimates.
+See Methodology for detailed information about the methods used to create the population estimates.